acastro2/blog/content/post/kafka-retries-go.md

     end
 {{</mermaid>}}

-And, believe it or not, it works!

-However, it isn't great.
-Databases are clearly not queues and using it as such is a strech.
+To my surprise, this approach worked!
+However, it's not a perfect solution.
+Databases are not designed to function as queues, and using them in this way can be a stretch.
+There are a few downsides to this approach:

-* Databases are built for consistency using transactions, and it can be quite performant, but it will never performe as much as something like Kafka.
-Hence it can easily become a bottleneck.
+* Databases are built for consistency using transactions, which can make them performant, but they will never perform as well as a specialized tool like Kafka.
+This can easily become a bottleneck in the system.
-* Managing all of this code can easily become problematic and is not a easily pattern to share accross your entire company.
+* Managing all of this code can easily become problematic, and it is not an easy pattern to share across an entire company.

 ### So, what now?
+Memory!

-After trying all of the above, having some degree of success and several degress of failure and mostly being unsatisfied with the results I decided to look at how some other companies and frameworks are doing it.
+After trying all of the above solutions and being unsatisfied with the results, I decided to look at how other companies and frameworks handle retries.

-There's very little resource about that in the internet (which is one of the reasons why I'm writing this blog post).
-However, one of the biggest frameworks we have in existence do have a retry mechanism: Spring!

-Spring is an open-source Java framework that provides a comprehensive programming and configuration model for building modern enterprise applications through multiple modules and you pick the ones you need.
+One framework that stood out to me is Spring, an open-source Java framework that provides a comprehensive programming and configuration model for building modern enterprise applications.

+### The Spring way

-One of such modules is the Spring Kafka, which provides several ways to handle retries when consuming messages, such as using the RetryTemplate and RetryCallback interfaces from the Spring Retry library to define a retry policy, using the @KafkaListener annotation to configure retry behavior on a per-method basis or using AOP to handle retries by using a RetryInterceptor.
+One of the modules within Spring is Spring Kafka, which provides several ways to handle retries when consuming messages.
+These include using the `RetryTemplate` and `RetryCallback` interfaces from the Spring Retry library to define a retry policy, using the `@KafkaListener` annotation to configure retry behavior on a per-method basis, or using AOP to handle retries by using a `RetryInterceptor`.

 Spring Kafka allows developers to choose the approach that best fits their use case, whether it is a global retry policy or a more fine-grained per-method retry configuration.

-Has been a long time that I don't work with Java, and Spring code is far from easy to understand (its pretty advanced stuff), but after a deep dive of it, this is the very shallow understand I acquired from it:
+Has been a long time since I don't work with Java, and Spring code is far from easy to understand (it's pretty advanced stuff), but after diving deeper into the Spring Kafka framework, I discovered that it implements an error handler using a strategy for handling exceptions thrown by the consumers.

-Spring implements an Error Handler using a strategy for handling exceptions thrown by the consumers.
-When an exception that is not a `BatchListenerFailedException` (which Spring knows is impossible to retry) is thrown, the error handler will retry the batch of records **from memory**.
-To prevent a consumer rebalance during an extended retry sequence, the error handler pauses the consumer, polls it before sleeping for the back off interval for each retry, and calls the listener again.
-If the retries are exhausted, it invokes a Consumer Record Recoverer for each record in the batch.
-If the recoverer throws an exception or the thread is interrupted during its sleep, the batch of records will be redelivered on the next poll.
-The consumer is resumed regardless of the outcome before the error handler exits.

-In my honest opinion this is a really elegant solution.
+When an exception that is not a `BatchListenerFailedException` (which Spring knows is impossible to retry) is thrown, the error handler will retry the batch of records from memory.
+This prevents a consumer rebalance during an extended retry sequence and allows for a more elegant solution.

+In my honest opinion, the Spring Kafka framework offers a robust and flexible approach to handling retries that is well worth considering for any enterprise application.

+It provides a range of options for developers to choose from and allows for more fine-grained control over retry behavior, making it a great choice for any organization looking to implement a retry mechanism for their messaging system.

-### Recreating it in Golang
+### Recreating Spring Kafka's Retry Mechanism in Go

-I currently work (and love 💙) with Go, and, as far as my research went, I didn't find any rewwrite of the Spring Kafka+Retry framework in Golang, so, lets build our own!
+I currently work with (and love 💙) Go, and, as far as my research went, I didn't find any rewrite of the Spring Kafka and Retry framework in Go, so, let's build our own!

-Here, I want to point that there's one **key difference** in our implementation, I do really like the idea of pausing the Consumer and in case of something catastrophic happen it going back to the previous record of the batch.
-However, I don't really think that is necessary, I preferred to implement it by:
+Here, I want to point out one key difference in my implementation compared to Spring Kafka's approach.
+I appreciate the idea of pausing the Consumer and going back to the previous record of the batch in case of a catastrophic failure.
+However, I don't believe it's necessary and have chosen to implement it differently.

+My approach includes:

-* Creating a Consumer that will read from the topic.
+* Creating a Consumer that reads from the topic.
-* Create a go channel that will handle the retries.
+* Creating a Go channel that handles retries.
-* If a message fail to process, send it to the retry channel.
+* If a message fails to process, it is sent to the retry channel.
-* The main consumer continues to process the main topic while the other messages are retried
+* The main consumer continues to process the main topic while the other messages are retried.
-* If the retries exhaust it sends it to a persisted DLQ for later investigation
+* If retries are exhausted, the message is sent to a persisted DLQ for later investigation.

-⚠️ The **key** assumption here is that your application don't strongly care the order of the messages, so you can keep retrying a message while progressing the topic, if that's **not** the case, you will need to stop the consumer!
+⚠️ It's important to note that this approach assumes that your application doesn't strongly rely on the order of the messages.
+If that is the case, you will need to stop the consumer while retrying a message.
+This approach, however, allows for progress to be made on the topic while retries are being attempted.

 #### Here's the code